batect/batect/docs/content/tips/BuildArtifactsOwnedByRoot.md

 While this is really only useful on Linux, for consistency, batect makes the same configuration changes regardless of the host operating system.
 These configuration changes are harmless on OS X.

+On Windows, the container is run with UID 1234 and GID 1234.
+The current user's username is converted to a valid Unix username and used as both the container user's user name and group name.